peterbmarks/P3ST_Xiao/Readme.md

 ## Notes

+* Arduino IDE 2 is needed I think.
+I'm currently on 2.3.2
 * Set board to Raspberry Pi Pico -> Seeed XIAO RP2040
-* Plug the board in to USB while holding the boot button
+* Plug the board in to USB while holding the boot button the first time.
 * Choose "UF2 Port" for the serial port
 * I've added a built binary.
+It's in the Binary folder.
 If you plug the board in with the boot button down it will mount as a disk drive.
 Drag the .uf2 file to it to program.

 ## Serial debug message example